 Ten days are a great amount of time to discover Switzerland in all its beauty.
 Within ten days in Switzerland, you have several options to plan your perfect itinerary.
 Our selection of eight itineraries will help you organise your trip.
 It shows you different options that are all doable in ten days starting either in Zurich or in Geneva.
 All of the following itineraries are also adaptable so that you can start along the way or in a different city.
 This way, you can make the most of your time in Switzerland.

-As you might be aware, Switzerland is quite a small country.
+As you may already know, Switzerland is a rather small country.
 But don’t let that fool you.
-Even if you have a full ten days to spend here, there’s more than enough to see and do.
-With the high diversity of landscapes, you’ll be happy you have a decent amount of time to spend in this wonderful country.
-If you’re planning your trip to Switzerland, the following itineraries will help you with that process.
+Even with ten full days at your disposal, there’s more than enough to see and do.
+With such a wide variety of landscapes, you'll be glad you can spend a little longer in this wonderful country.
+If you’re planning your trip to Switzerland, the following itineraries will help you out.

-They are all doable within ten days and have their starting point in Zurich or in Geneva.
-However, if you’d like to start in a different place, you can easily adapt your trip accordingly.
-Zurich is very well connected and can be reached from every other city in Switzerland.
-So is Geneva if you like to start in a city in western Switzerland.
+They are all doable in ten days and start in Zurich or Geneva.
+However, if you'd prefer to begin in another location, you can easily adjust your trip accordingly.
+Zurich is very well connected and can be reached from any other city in Switzerland.
+The same goes for Geneva, if you're starting from a city in the French-speaking part of Switzerland.

-Of course, the choice is all yours.
-But if you do travel by train, we recommend buying a travel pass of some sorts.
-Since you’ll be covering quite some ground with public transport, an Interrail, Eurail or a Swiss Travel Pass will make getting around a lot easier.
+Of course, the choice is entirely yours.
+But if you travel by train, we recommend buying a rail pass.
+Since you’ll be using public transport a lot, having an Interrail, Eurail, or Swiss Travel Pass will make your journey significantly easier.

-Also, if you have more than ten days available and see a Switzerland itinerary you like, you can easily stretch it out by spending an extra night in some of the places.
+And if you have more than ten days available and see a route you like, you can easily extend it by spending an extra night in a few places.

 Highlights on this itinerary:

-Spend the rest of the evening taking in the Italian atmosphere in Locarno.
-Hang out at Piazza Grande, stroll along Lago Maggiore or just enjoy a few scoops of ice cream by the lake.
-And just in case you’re wondering: Yes, you’re still in Switzerland.
-Even if it doesn’t feel like it.
-This is as Italian as our country gets...
+Spend the rest of the evening soaking up the Italian vibe in Locarno.
+Relax at Piazza Grande, stroll along Lago Maggiore, or treat yourself to some ice cream by the lake.
+And just in case you’re wondering: yes, you are still in Switzerland—even if it feels more like Italy.

 Knock yourself out doing whatever you missed out on yesterday.
 The list should be long enough to keep you busy for another day.